tsonak23/Data-Cleaning_SQL_Layoffs/README.md

 Query with explanation :

---After creating a copy of raw data , added a column using partition for finding duplicates--
+#️⃣--After creating a copy of raw data , added a column using partition for finding duplicates--

 SELECT